 2

 where b and m are empirical constants.
-The SPA model simultaneously maximizes carbon gain and water loss, which are the main controlling factors on stomatal conductance (Williams, 1996), through a stepwise increase of stomatal conductance until either the increase fails to raise assimilation or leaf water potential reaches its specified cavitation limit.
+The SPA model simultaneously maximizes carbon gain and water loss, which are the main controlling factors on stomatal conductance (Williams, 1996).
+This is done through a stepwise process where stomata are opened incrementally until the resulting increase in assimilation is below a certain threshold or if leaf water potential reaches its specified cavitation limit.

 The δ13C of leaves (δ13Cleaf) was simulated using the standard formula (equation 3) (Farquhar et al. 1982):